minio/docs/source/includes/common-replication.rst

       MinIO deployments configured for :ref:`Active Directory/LDAP <minio-external-identity-management-ad-ldap>` or :ref:`OpenID Connect <minio-external-identity-management-openid>` user management should instead create a dedicated :ref:`access keys <minio-idp-service-account>` for bucket replication.

-See :mc:`mc admin user`, :mc:`mc admin user svcacct`, and :mc:`mc admin policy` for more complete documentation on adding users, access keyss, and policies to a MinIO deployment.
+See :mc:`mc admin user`, :mc:`mc admin user svcacct`, and :mc:`mc admin policy` for more complete documentation on adding users, access keys, and policies to a MinIO deployment.

 .. end-replication-required-permissions